 After eighteen years of perfecting baguettes and chicken salad, Barefoot Contessa was a hugely popular store celebrated both for its delicious food and its style.
 In 1996, I decided that it was time for a new challenge so I sold the store to the manager and the chef.
 At that point, with nothing to do, I built myself an office over the store and tried my hand at writing a cookbook.
 The Barefoot Contessa Cookbook came out in 1999 and turned out to be the most exciting thing I've ever done professionally.
 Happily, that first cookbook was a surprise best-seller.
 By 2002, I had published two more cookbooks and started filming a show for Food Network, also called Barefoot Contessa.

 By 2015, I had published nine cookbooks and filmed fourteen years of television shows for Food Network.
 At the same time, I had also written monthly columns for Martha Stewart Living, the Oprah magazine, and House Beautiful.
 I currently write a monthly column for Food Network magazine.
-This year marks the publication of my twelfth book, Modern Comfort Food, a collection of recipes that will feed your deepest cravings.
+This year marks the publication of my thirteenth book, Go-To Dinners, a collection of recipes that are easy to prepare and still delicious enough to get everyone to your table!
 We live in East Hampton, New York.

 Sign up and I’ll send you great recipes and entertaining ideas!